The power of maps

 Maps don't only convey information and knowledge.
 They can also make you feel.

-- Close the Somalia in Crisis and On the Front Lines of Famine story maps and open the National Safety Council (NSC) Memorial Site.
+- Close the Somalia in Crisis and On the Front Lines of Famine stories and open the National Safety Council (NSC) Memorial Site.
+Click View Memorial Stories.

 More than 100 people die in the United States every day from opioid drug overdoses.
 Opioids include drugs derived from the poppy plant and synthetic drugs like fentanyl that share similar properties.